Tax rises needed 'to prevent NHS misery'

 It warned the ageing population and rising number of people with long-term conditions, such as diabetes and heart disease, meant the health service needed more than it had been getting in the past decade.

-Since 2010, the annual rises once inflation is taken into account have been limited to just over 2%.
+In recent years the annual rises once inflation is taken into account have been limited to just over 2%.

 But continuing in this vein would lead to a continued deterioration in performance, the report warned.